How Does the Paper Recycling Process Work

 In fact, about 80% of U.S. paper mills use some recycled paper to make new and innovative products.

-- Begins at any number of locations, including community curbside programs, drop-off centers, schools, or offices.
-It starts with you filling the recycling bin.
+- It begins at any number of locations, including community curbside programs, drop-off centers, schools or offices.
+This is when you fill the recycling bin with accepted materials.

-- After the paper is collected, it goes to a Materials Recovery Facility (MRF), where it’s loaded on a conveyer belt and contaminants are removed.
+- After paper is collected, it goes to a Materials Recovery Facility (MRF).
+It’s loaded on a conveyor belt and contaminants are removed.

-- Once the recovered paper is free of contaminants, it is separated and baled.
-Then it’s transported to a paper mill where the recycling process begins.
+- Next, recovered paper is separated and baled.
+It’s transported to a paper mill where the recycling process really begins.

 - At the paper mill, the paper bale is loaded into a pulper, which looks like a giant blender.
-It’s mixed with water and other ingredients then it’s churned and broken down.
-Things like tape and staples are screened out.
+The paper is mixed with water and other ingredients, then it’s churned and broken down.
+Things like tape, labels and staples are screened out.

 - From there, this slurry of fibers is screened for further cleaning.
-And as it dries it is formed into rolls of paper — newly recycled paper.
+As it dries, it is formed into rolls of paper — newly recycled paper.